vbotka/ansible-collection-freebsd/docs/source/examples/340/example.rst

 Playbook output - install and configure lighttpd
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The inventory ``iocage-hosts.ini`` is needed to delegate the tasks 'Manage FreeBSD packages' from the jails to their iocage hosts.
+The inventory ``iocage.ini`` is needed to delegate the tasks 'Manage FreeBSD packages' from the jails to their iocage hosts.

 .. code-block:: console

-   (env) > ansible-playbook pb.yml -i hosts -i iocage-hosts.ini
+   (env) > ansible-playbook pb.yml -i hosts -i iocage.ini

 .. literalinclude:: out/out-10.txt
    :language: yaml